 5. Analyze monuments, cultural landscapes, museums, and historic sites and explain their value for local communities and humanity at large.

-For additional information on the World Heritage minor at UC Merced, please visit the World Heritage website.
+For additional information on the World Heritage minor at UC Merced, please visit the Anthropology & Heritage Studies website.

 For World Heritage minor requirements, please consult your catalog.